 Now, that you have asked yourself lots of questions, what stands out?
 What do you feel like would be a good direction for 2018?
 As you read through the post did anything pop?

-For me, creating a focus word for 2018 is a process.
-I ask myself these questions and then I have to think about things for several days or weeks?
+For me, creating a focus word for a new year is a process.
+I ask myself these questions, and then I have to think about things for several days or weeks?
 I also examine my goals and see if there is a common thread weaving through all my ideas.

 So as you wrap up this year and head into the next year, pause and think.
 Allow your focus word time to bubble up to the surface.
 Oh, and then you need to tell me all about it:)